-MEC ENG 292G Advanced Special Topics in Manufacturing 1 - 4 Units Terms offered: Spring 2016 This 292 series covers current topics of research interest in manufacturing.
+Advanced Special Topics in Fluids: Read Less [-] MEC ENG 292G Advanced Special Topics in Manufacturing 1 - 4 Units Terms offered: Prior to 2007 This 292 series covers current topics of research interest in manufacturing.
 The course content may vary semester to semester.
 Check with the department for current term topics.
-Objectives Outcomes Course Objectives: Varies with course.
+Advanced Special Topics in Manufacturing: Read More [+] Objectives Outcomes Course Objectives: Varies with course.